Los Angeles Child Custody Lawyer

 WHY CHOOSE A CUSTODY LAWYER FROM STOLAR LAW GROUP?

 Steven Stolar is an experienced child custody attorney serving Los Angeles.
 As your legal counsel, he will help you work out a parenting plan that protects your parental rights.
 He has over three decades of experience and has worked with many experts in the field, giving his clients even more of an advantage.

 Our law firm provides legal representation for custody cases involving:

 - Custody of special needs children

 - Interstate custody disputes

 - Emergency custody for children in danger

-In the state of California, courts are primarily interested in what is known as the “best interest of the child.”
-That means that they will determine child custody in a manner that will best suit the child—not the parents.
-They will also determine custody fairly.
-Keep in mind that courts do not favor the mother over the father, regardless of a child’s age or sex.
+In California, courts are primarily interested in what is known as the “best interest of the child.”
+That means they will determine child custody in a manner that best suits the child—not the parents.
+They will also evaluate custody fairly.
+For example, courts do not favor the mother over the father, regardless of a child’s age or sex.
 Similarly, courts cannot deny a parent custody simply because of a disability, religious belief, or sexual orientation.

 To determine what is best for a child, California courts will consider the following factors: